Hey, to all the anime fans.

 That’s the reason Kinmoza is the type of anime that it is.

-This isn’t an anime that you have thought about, or become caught in to be enthralled because it’s simple and straightforward.
+This isn’t an anime that you have thought about, or become caught in to be enthralled because it’s simple.

 10. Chuunibyou Love, and Other Delusions